 The Food drying rack

-I don’t know how much sun-drying is familiar in your culture,
+I don’t know how much sun-drying is popular in your culture,

 Again, sun-drying is super-common in Japan, so it’s easy to find “Sun-drying nylon net” throughout Japan, even at 100 yen shops.

-I found Herb drying rack net on Amazon, it is a must-buy if you want to begin natural homemade sun-dry food life!
+I found a similar item which is the herb drying rack net on Amazon, it is a must-buy if you want to begin natural homemade sun-dry food life!

 Especially the net has a really fine mesh, even flies and bees can’t get through the net to threaten vegetables.